GautamGupta/bb-legacy-plugins/after-the-deadline/trunk/readme.txt

 1. Upload the extracted `after-the-deadline` folder to the `/my-plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in bbPress
-3. Optional (but recommended) - Enter an API key by going to `Settings -> After the Deadline`
-4. Enjoy and always write correct English!
+3. Enjoy!

 == Frequently Asked Questions ==

 = 1.
-Do I need an API key to run the plugin? =
-The plugin allows the administrator to enter an API key.
-It is suggested that you enter one, though it is optional.
+The dialog boxes aren't looking as they should! = Please make sure that the plugin directory is chmodded to 755.

 = 2.
-Where do I get an API key? =
-You can get one by logging in/signing up [here](http://www.afterthedeadline.com/profile.slp).

-= 3.
-What is the disadvantage of not entering an API key? = AtD allows one call at a time/key.
-This means if a lot of people are using the same (default) key then their & your performance will degrade as more people use it.

-= 4.
-The DIV is not looking like the textbox! =
-If you are using a kakumei based theme, then open the style.css file of the theme and follow these steps:

-1. Find `.postform textarea {`
-2. Replace it with `#post_content {`
-3. Save the file and upload it to the server

-= 5.
-The directory of the plugin is not being matched properly! = If the directory of the plugin could not be matched for some reason, then define `ATD_PLUGPATH` in `bb-config.php` file which is the full URL path to the plugin directory
-It should be set to something like `http://www.example-domain.tld/forums/my-plugins/after-the-deadline/`

-= 6.
-The dialog boxes aren't looking as they should! = Please make sure that the plugin directory is chmodded to 755.

-= 7.
 This doesn't work with bbPress 0.9! =
 Please use version 1.4

 *Please see [this FAQ](http://www.afterthedeadline.com/questions.slp) for more questions*